 Annual memberships start at $25 for individuals, $50 for families, $100 for businesses, and $500 for patrons.
 A ten-year membership is $200, and lifetime membership is $400.

-We have renovated a pre-1939 log building into Palisade’s first History Museum as the permanent home for our collection of historic photos, documents, and memorabilia.
-We are open Tuesdays and Fridays from 10:00 a.m. to 2:000 p.m.
-As we expand our volunteer hosts, we will be open more days all year long for locals and visitors.
+We have renovated a pre-1939 log building into Palisade’s first history museum as the permanent home for our collection of historic photos, documents, and memorabilia.
+The History Museum are open Tuesdays, Thursdays, and Fridays from 10:00 a.m. to 2:000 p.m.
+As we recruit and train additional volunteer hosts, we will be open more days all year long for locals and visitors.
 Check back for updates on days and hours.
+Admission is free, and donations are appreciated.

 2021 – 2022 Board of Directors: